lejkos/nydata_sample/README.md

 - `docker` and
 - `docker-compose`.

-## Configuration

-Make a copy of the file `.env.example` called `.env` and fill out all configuration values.

-**Important:** The app nor the tests will run without this configuration.
-A testuser is configured for this proof of concept.

 ## Quick Proof of Concept

 **Requirement:** Please ensure that the ports **5000** and **5432** are available.